FAQs

 Do I have to apply for a residency?

-However, we accept and encourage artists of all levels to apply for a residency.
+We accept and encourage artists of all levels to apply for a residency.
 This helps us to create a dynamic and inspirational environment that benefits all resident artists.
 We review applications not only for talent, craft and quality of work, but for the stated intention and purpose of the residency.

 Are the residencies free?
 How many scholarships do you give away each year?